maxsilvauk/reactjs-tmdb-app/README.md

 * Filtering of popularity
 Not Complete: Due to lack of available time I could not complete this.
 Solution: I would create an array of popularity's and the highest number would become the slider component MAX value.
 When the user clicks the slider it would call a method which gets the popularity number selected from the slider and stores it in a state.
 Looping through the existing movie data set any movies with popularity higher than the popularity number selected would be removed from the movie set.
+The slider could also do with a scale at the bottom in numbers but thats personal preference.

 * Hiding the Filters on the movie page.
 Not Complete: Due to circumstances I did not have time to finish this.